 The talent, experience, and professionalism of the plastic surgeon a woman sees for her breast enlargement procedure is crucial to the quality of the outcome, but healing after the operation also plays a role.
 Each patient needs to rest and relax to give her body time to heal.
 Though the average time needed for recovery after getting breast implants is roughly one work week, recent medical advances and discoveries have made it possible to shorten that by a range of several days.

-Dr. Malhotra performs “quick recovery” breast augmentation for his Michigan patients.
+A “quick recovery” breast augmentation procedure is performed for our Michigan patients.
 This means that after surgery you will wear a surgical bra for 1 day.
 You may then switch to a sports bra.
-Some patients have even reported going out to dinner the night after their procedure; however, we advise that you speak with Dr. Malhotra about recovery time before resuming any normal activity.
+Some patients have even reported going out to dinner the night after their procedure; however, we advise that you speak with our surgeons about recovery time before resuming any normal activity.

 What is Rapid Recovery Breast Augmentation?